 Vegetable and fruit juices are rich in antioxidants.
-These natural compounds maintain liver function, support cardiovascular health, and scavenge free radicals (6).
-Further, they also protect against neurodegenerative diseases and boost brain function.
+These natural compounds help maintain liver function, support cardiovascular health, and scavenge free radicals (6).
+Further, they may also protect against neurodegenerative diseases.
 Given these perks, it is not surprising that healthy juices are a beneficial practice.

 You are better off following a sustainable diet that includes whole foods and sufficient calories to maintain your body functions.

 Mix and match different fruits and try new vegetables.
-You can also add spices to enhance the flavor.
+You can also add herbs and spices to enhance the flavor.
 You can keep your diet varied and improve your nutrient intake.

 Exercise can also help in this journey.
 Physical activity, whether it is jogging, walking, or running, also burns calories.
-A consistent juicing and exercise combo will help you burn calories and reach the desired weight within a few days (or months).
+A consistent diet and exercise combo will help you burn calories and reach the desired weight within a few weeks (or months).

 The Bottom Line

 Tons of healthy juice recipes can help you lose weight.
-Try to choose a recipe that includes several green vegetables and doesn’t include lots of fruits.
-Also, remember that ideal healthy juicing for weight loss should be low in sugar, high in fiber, and enriched with multiple vital nutrients.
+Try to choose a recipe that includes both vegetables and fruits.
+Also, remember that ideal healthy juicing for weight loss should be low in added sugar, high in fiber, and enriched with multiple vital nutrients.